Ahmedhussein99/FCFS/README.md

 [DataTemplate.xlsx](https://github.com/Ahmedhussein99/FCFS/files/8840825/DataTemplate.xlsx)

 Run the exe file directly

+*You can download the Augmento.exe file for windows from the releases page and enjoy*

 **OR**